FlashmanBTC/einundzwanzig_widget/einundzwanzig_v5.md

 !!!
-CURRENTLY THERE IS A PROBLEM WITH THE NEW SCRIPTABLE UPDATE !!!
+CURRENTLY THERE IS A PROBLEM WITH CODE !!!

 Einundzwanzig Widget
 Value4Value: FlashmanBTC@getalby.com